 The High Capacity Metro Trains project is supporting about 1,100 local jobs, including the wider supply chain.

 Made in: Ballarat, Victoria

-These new trains will take the total X'Trapolis fleet to 106 trains, improving reliability and capacity on the metropolitan network.
+These 24 new trains took the total X'Trapolis fleet to 106 trains, improving reliability and capacity on the metropolitan network.

-X’Trapolis trains are built in Ballarat, supporting hundreds of local jobs, including the wider supply chain.
+X’Trapolis trains were built in Ballarat, supporting hundreds of local jobs, including the wider supply chain.

 Made in: Dandenong, Melbourne

-The new three-car VLocity trains will take the total VLocity fleet to 106 three-car trains, improving reliability capacity on the regional network.
+The new three-car VLocity trains will take the total fleet to 118 three-car trains, improving reliability and capacity on Victoria’s regional network.

-The latest trains include more seating in each carriage, accessibility improvements and mobile signal boosters to improve mobile phone coverage for passengers.
+The latest trains include accessibility improvements, an internal seating configuration designed for use across a range of V/Line services, and mobile signal boosters to improve mobile phone coverage for passengers.

-The other trains are being added to V/Line’s fleet as they are completed.
+We welcomed the 100th VLocity train to Victoria’s regional network in August 2022, with more trains on the way, which are being progressively added to V/Line’s fleet as they are completed.

 The VLocity train order is supporting more than 500 local jobs in Dandenong and throughout the supply chain.